-We believe that physical education is of huge importance to each and every child at our school.
+Physical education is of huge importance to each and every child at our school.
 All classes have a balance of Dance, Games, Gymnastics and Athletics sessions, with the children taking part in physical activity every day.

 We use the Memorial Hall for indoor PE lessons, and the playground, recreational fields and tennis court for outdoor sessions.